Often large organisations struggle with where Tableau developers should sit within the organisation.

 As some technology is involved (i.e. Tableau) there is often a strong argument to lump it in with IT.

-The optimal place for Tableau Developers within an organisation is to be embedded within the team of dashboard users.
+The optimal place for Tableau Developers is embedded within the team of target dashboard users.
 Therefore the only time when Tableau Developers would fit within IT would be when the audience of the dashboards is IT.

 Tableau development teams generally work in partnership with an accompanying IT team but not as part of that IT team.

 However to really excel in the role the key is what information is provided to the business.
 In other words the quality of the reports; the information they provide.

 - Do the reports add value?

 - Are they simple to understand?

 To produce top class reporting it’s vital to understand what information the business users need.